Tibo-Ulens/freud_bot/README.md

 The [`models`](bot/models/__init__.py) module defines a global session_factory object which can be used to retrive database session instances, these are intended to be used in context managers.

+### Versioning

+Whenever a commit with a version tag of the form v.{major}.{minor}.{patch} is pushed a GitHub action will automatically create a new release draft for that version.

 ### Migrations